redhat-developer/backstage-odo-devfile-plugin/packages/scaffolder-odo-actions-backend/README.md

 {
   "odo": {
     // specifying the version is optional.
-You can also specify "latest" to use the latest version of odo "version": "3.15.0",
+    // You can also specify "latest" to use the latest version of odo, or "nightly" to use the latest nightly build of odo.
+    "version": "3.15.0",
     "skipDownload": false
   }